carlnordenfelt/lulo-plugin-acm-get-certificate/README.md

 ### Properties
 * DomainName: The Domain name you want to match.
 Note that this must be the primary domain name of the certificate.
 * CertificateStatuses: An array of certificate statuses to consider.
 Optional.
 Default is 'ISSUED'.
 For a list of valid statuses, please see [the SDK documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/ACM.html#listCertificates-property)
+* Region: Override the AWS Region from where to list certificates.
+Useful when getting CloudFront certificates which have to be issued in us-east-1.
+Optional.
+Default is where the CustomResource is deployed.

 ### Return Values
 When the logical ID of this resource is provided to the Ref intrinsic function, Ref returns the ARN of the certificate.